vbaconnet-ledger/developer-portal/_docs/nano-app/publish-app.md

 <!--  -->
-{% include alert.html style="success" text="Ledger releases new cryptocurrency apps for its devices whenever reviews, tests, and resources allow it.
-Applications are usually released on Tuesday or Wednesday." %}
+{% include alert.html style="success" text="Ledger releases new cryptocurrency apps for its devices whenever reviews, tests, and resources allow it." %}
 <!--  -->